joshua-decoder/joshua_translation_engine/README.md

 RESTful wrapper for the Joshua machine translation decoder

 ## Description

 This is a translation engine server written in Python that provides translations of documents http requests as responses to http requests.

 ## Use

+This translation server is meant to be run in a specific manner.
+It launches "run bundles".
+The directory that is the root of each run bundle should be passed as an argument for each concurrent decoder that will be running.

 ### Installation